 Hiking the one-of-a-kind Samaria Gorge is another fun activity to do in Chania.
-The fifteen- kilometer (10 mile) long walk takes you through a stunning UNESCO Biosphere Reserve and some of the most unique scenery to be found in the entirety of Greece.
+The challenging seventeen kilometer (12 mile) long walk takes you through a stunning UNESCO Biosphere Reserve and some of the most unique scenery to be found in the entirety of Greece.

 Where to stay in Chania on Crete

-One of the best places to stay in Chania, if it’s impossible to visit the whole of Crete, is Hotel Chania Flair.
-The adults-only hotel is a new facility and was completed in 2020— making it a perfectly modern.
+Besides some exquisite boutique hotels in renovated historic buildings in the Old Town, one of the best places to stay in Chania, is Hotel Chania Flair.
+The adults-only hotel is a new facility and was completed in 2020— making it perfectly modern.
 It offers every creature comfort you could possibly think of!

 Its location and adults-only status make it very peaceful.
 Located in Nea Chora, Chania, Flair is in a quiet location while still within the city.
 It’s situated steps away from the beach, and the Venetian harbor is also easily accessible by foot.
 Chania Flair manages to be both centrally located and peaceful, making it perfectly placed in the city.